 - Peel and mince the ginger and garlic.

-- Peel and medium-dice the potatoes, or carrots.
-Rinse the potatoes with water.
+- Peel and medium-dice carrots.

 - Roughly chop the coriander.

 - In a stew pot, heat the oil on a medium flame.
-Add the onions, bell peppers, mango, and star anise and stir-fry until the onions begin to brown.
+Add the onions, bell pepper, mango, and star anise and stir-fry until the onions begin to brown.
 Then add the garlic, ginger, and a dash of salt.
 Stir-fry a few minutes more.

 - Add the lemon juice and coriander.
 Season to taste.